 In solution, lactic acid exists in a pH-dependent equilibrium between the undissociated and dissociated form.
 Only in its undissociated state, the acid is able to pass the cells membrane.
 At a relatively low pH, the uncharged acid enters the cell.
 Inside the cell, the lactic acid dissociates due to the higher pH.
-The molecules remain inside the cell, because the resulting ions cannot pass the membrane.
+The molecules remain inside the cell because the resulting ions cannot pass the membrane.
 The pH inside the cell is lowered and metabolic reactions are inhibited.
 Further effects are also reported: decrease of the membrane permeability for amino acids, organic acids, phosphates resulting in uncoupling of both substrate transport and oxidative phosphorylation from the electron transport system.
 Furthermore, an inhibition of the glycolysis is observed.

-The bactericidal activity of L(+) lactic acid was investigated by studies performed with the in-use concentration of the biocidal product containing 3% lactic acid and 2.5% sodium laureth-2 sulfate (SLeS).
+The effectiveness of L(+) lactic acid was shown by studies performed with the representative biocidal product containing 2% of L(+) lactic acid.